 In conjunction with University of Massachusetts Amherst’s 2022 Homecoming Weekend, UMassBRUT is partnering with the Bromery Center for the Arts on a large public event centered on projecting artwork onto the building's south façade.
 The event will comprise of an animated light show projected onto the large scale south façade of the Bromery Center.
 We anticipate large crowds from both the UMass and Amherst community gathering in the southern plaza in front of the Arts Bridge to enjoy the projection art and musical accompaniment.

-The show will be designed by noted artist and UMass Dartmouth Professor, Mark Millstein, and UMass Amherst graduate Architecture student, Lincoln Nemetz-Carlson.
+The show will be designed by noted artist and UMass Dartmouth Professor, Mark Millstein, and UMass Amherst Graduate Architecture student, Lincoln Nemetz-Carlson.
 Mark Millstein is overseeing both the development of the artwork and the projection itself.
-Millstein is an experienced artist who developed a special animation and video projection onto the buildings of UMass Dartmouth for the UMassBRUT Symposium in 2021.
+Millstein is an experienced artist who developed a special animation and video projection onto the buildings of UMass Dartmouth for our UMassBRUT Symposium in 2021.